Level/abstract-level/UPGRADING.md

 ## Upcoming

 **This release removes the need for `levelup`, `encoding-down`, `deferred-leveldown` and `level-packager`.
-This means that an `abstract-leveldown` compliant db is a complete solution that doesn't need to be wrapped.
+This means that an `abstract-level` database is a complete solution that doesn't need to be wrapped.
 It has the same API as `level(up)` including encodings, promises and events.
-In addition, implementations can use typed arrays (Uint8Array) instead of Buffer if they want to.
+In addition, implementations can choose to use Uint8Array for keys and values instead of Buffer.
 Consumers of an implementation can use both.**

 Support of Node.js 10 has been dropped.

-For most folks an upgraded `abstract-leveldown` db can be a drop-in replacement for a `level(up)` db.
+For most folks, a database that upgraded from `abstract-leveldown` to `abstract-level` can be a drop-in replacement for a `level(up)` database.
 Let's start this upgrade guide there: all methods have been enhanced and tuned to reach API parity with `levelup` and `level`.

 ### 1. API parity with `levelup`